 To close an insolvent limited company with an outstanding Bounce Back Loan, a Creditors’ Voluntary Liquidation (CVL) is normally the best option.

-Closing a company with a CVL
+Closing a company with an outstanding Bounce Back Loan using a CVL

 A Creditors’ Voluntary Liquidation is a formal insolvency process that liquidates an insolvent company.
 Meaning it ceases to trade and operate.
 Once the company’s assets and liabilities have been dealt with, the company can then be formally dissolved and struck off the Companies House Registrar.